zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 API services that support Zowe API Mediation Layer and use dynamic registration to the Discovery Service already provide metadata that enables PassTicket support.

-As the system programmer, you are not required to do anything in this case.
+As a system programmer, you are not required to do anything in this case.
 All required information is provided by the API service automatically.

 ### API Services that register dynamically with API ML but do not provide metadata